1. What is the difference between the two programs?

 for their practical component?

 In general, each participant should have their own, unique stewardship project or initiative to satisfy the requirements of the practical component.
 However, in cases in which a project is large and more than one participant plays a vital role in its execution, two or perhaps three participants could share in the credit.
-To be certain that such is the case, participants are encouraged to contact one of the members of the Scientific Committee (Dr. Bosso, Dr. Rybak or Dr. Goff) to insure that the project is sufficient for more than one individual prior to starting the practical component.
+To be certain that such is the case, participants are encouraged to contact one of the members of the Scientific Committee (Dr. Rybak or Dr. LaPlante) to insure that the project is sufficient for more than one individual prior to starting the practical component.

 12. How do I submit my practicum and complete the program?